tacticalflamingo/portfolio_project/doc/01-component-brainstorming/01-component-brainstorming.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2025.02.04

 ### Added

-- Designed a <!-- insert name of component 1 here --> component
+- Designed a Music Playlist component
-- Designed a <!-- insert name of component 2 here --> component
+- Designed a Bank Account component
-- Designed a <!-- insert name of component 3 here --> component
+- Designed a File Managment component
 ```

 Here `YYYY.MM.DD` would be the date of your submission, such as 2024.04.21.